 A rejection from medical school doesn’t mean you’re worthless.
-Admissions committees evaluate hundreds, if not thousands, of applications, and their decision processes are often subjective.
-Some U.S. medical schools reject candidates based on low MCAT scores without even considering the rest of their applications.
-Luckily, there are plenty of other sturgeons in the sea.
-(Sure, the adage says fish, but sturgeon sounds more medical.)
+Committees in admissions offices evaluate hundreds, if not thousands, of applications, and their decision processes are often subjective.
+Some admission committees reject candidates based on low MCAT scores without even considering the rest of their applications.

-Rejection can help you reflect on and rethink your personal goals.
-Being honest with yourself is the key to moving on.
+Being honest with yourself is key.
 Ask yourself what you want out of a medical education and why you want to become a physician.
-You may discover you’re passionate about another field entirely, or realize that attending an Ivy League medical school isn’t necessary to your dream of becoming a doctor.
+You may discover you’re passionate about another field entirely, or realize that being a doctor may not have been what you wanted.
 Changing your plan now might seem scary at first, but most personal journeys are filled with trial and error.

 Take this as a wake-up call to improve yourself and strengthen your resolve.
 Evaluate your application objectively; identify aspects that might have signaled to an admissions committee that you’re not ready for medical school, and work on remedying them.
 Retake the MCAT if you got a low score last time.
 If your GPA leaves something to be desired and you’ve already graduated, take continuing education health sciences courses.
 If your numbers are up to par, try showing your passion for medicine by doing relevant volunteer work, shadowing a physician, or work in a healthcare-related field.
 The key to applying again is keeping your momentum; when the next cycle rolls around, you’ll be a more mature and more qualified candidate.